ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 As long as the data partially matches the schema, you can pass it directly to `superValidate`.
 This is useful for backend interfaces, where the form should usually be populated based on a url like `/users/123`.

-> Errors will be displayed when the form is populated, but not when empty.
+> Errors will be automatically displayed when the form is populated, but not when empty.
 You can modify this behavior [with an option](/concepts/error-handling#initial-form-errors).

 ### Important note about return values